keeganmjgreen/3D-Printed-Sensors-Development-Platform/Overview.md

 <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Pithon-Overview.PNG" alt="Notice" style="zoom:25%;" />

 Using only 2 materials, a conductive and a structural 3D printing filament, Pithon sensors can be 3D printed in a single-step manufacturing process.
-After the sensors are produced, users can choose whether to perform additional steps to improve sensor performance, such as adding a metal proof mass to improve an accelerometer's sensitvity.
+After the sensors are produced, users can choose whether to perform additional steps to improve sensor performance, such as adding a metal proof mass to improve an accelerometer's sensitivity.
 Complete sensors can be printed for about $1 CAD in an hour.

 ## Temperature Sensor ##